Non-Resident Fishing License in North Carolina: Fees, Rules, and Buying Guide

 out of state fishing permits required

-If you’re an out‑of‑state angler joining an organized event in North Carolina, two permit paths apply: a Coastal Recreational Fishing License Exemption Permit (for participants fishing without individual licenses during the event) and a Recreational Fishing Tournament License (required if you intend to sell fish caught in the tournament).
+For organized tournaments, you have two main paths: a Coastal Recreational Fishing License Exemption Permit (for participants who fish without individual licenses during the event) or the Recreational Fishing Tournament License (if you plan to sell fish caught in the tournament).

 Apply in writing at least 30 days before the event; late or incomplete requests may be denied.
 Obtain a tournament license to sell catches.